 Tags: St. Louis County News, Sunset Hills News

-August 06, 2014 - The St. Louis County Police Department is in the final stages of its investigation into whether Sunset Hills Mayor Mark Furrer hit a bicyclist in an intentional hit-and-run last week, according to Police Officer Brian Schellman.
+August 06, 2014 - The St. Louis County Police Department is in the final stages of its investigation into whether Sunset Hills Mayor Mark Furrer hit a bicyclist in an intentional hit-and-run last week, a police spokesman said.

 "I just spoke with the detectives.
-They are in the final stages of their investigation," Schellman wrote in an email to the Call Friday afternoon.
+They are in the final stages of their investigation," Police Officer Brian Schellman told the Call Friday afternoon.
 "We are hoping to be completed by the middle of next week."

 Amid questions over whether the Sunset Hills Police Department could conduct an unbiased investigation into the city's mayor, Police Chief William LaGrand asked the county to take over the investigation July 31.
 No charges have yet been filed or tickets issued in the incident.